timwredwards/timwredwards.github.io/_pages/cv.md

 <!-- BIO -->
 <p class="bio">
- An accomplished engineer, with over 5 years commercial experience building and scaling iOS applications in a team environment.
-As a Swift user from day zero, I understand SOLID principles within the iOS ecosystem, and how test-driven development, intelligent system architecture, and agile-methodologies can mitigate bugs, improve code quality and make your app a success.
+ An accomplished engineer, with over five years experience building and scaling iOS applications in both start-up and corporate environments.
+As a Swift user since it's inception, I understand SOLID principles within iOS, and how test-driven development, smart architecture design, and agile methodologies can mitigate bugs, improve code quality and make your app a success.
 </p>

 <!-- SKILLS  -->